3dem/emhub/docs/user_manual/resources_bookings.rst

 Resources
 =========

-Resources are either instruments or services provided by the facility to its external users.
-Examples of instruments are microscopes, vitrobots, and carbon coater, among others.
-Regularly scheduled drop-in sessions for helping users with their projects can be one of such services.
+Resources within EMhub can be categorized as either instruments or services provided by the facility to its external users.
+Examples of instruments include microscopes, vitrobots, and carbon coaters, among others.
+Additionally, regularly scheduled drop-in sessions for assisting users with their projects can be classified as services.

-Resources are a central part of the Bookings or time allocation for Applications.
-Each resource can have different booking rules and also exceptions for specific applications.
+Resources play a central role in the Booking system or time allocation for Applications.
+Each resource can have different booking rules and exceptions tailored to specific applications.

 Resource List
 -------------

-The list of resources can be reached from the `Resources` link in the left sidebar.
-The following page shows the resources in a table where the main properties are listed.
-This *Actions* column requires to have admin or manager roles.
-Resource properties can not be changed by other users.
+The list of resources can be accessed from the `Resources` link in the left sidebar.
+The following page displays the resources in a table where the main properties are listed.
+The *Actions* column requires users to have admin or manager roles.
+Resource properties cannot be changed by other users.

 .. image:: https://github.com/3dem/emhub/wiki/images/resources-list.png
    :width: 100%

-From this page a new resource can be created.
-Also existing resources can be modified as shown in the next image.
+From this page, a new resource can be created.
+Additionally, existing resources can be modified, as shown in the next image.
 A new resource can be created as a copy of an existing one if they share some properties and only some need to be modified.

 .. image:: https://github.com/3dem/emhub/wiki/images/resources-edit.png
    :width: 100%